frnsimoes/frnsimoes.github.io/content/cooking/strace-print.md

 The pass-through-buffers behavior is an important mechanism to reduce system calls (the `flush` occurs only when certain conditions are satisfied; but image what would happen if this was not the case).

-**alright, but why didn't print write to docker stdout?**
+**alright, a nice problem now: why didn't print write to docker stdout?**

 One thing I did not understand at first was why Docker wasn't writing to stdout.
 I was calling `print()`, right?
 I was executing the process.
 Everything was cool.
-I found out that the inconsistency happened because Python determines its buffering mode based on whether the output file descriptor is connected to a terminal, as detected by `isatty()`[^3].
+I found out that the inconsistency happened because Python determines its buffering mode based on whether the output file descriptor is connected to a terminal, as detected by `isatty()`[^2] (tty stands for `teletypewriter`.
+A legacy name that persisted from the days when we used these machines for telecommunication).

 In a Docker container, unless the -t flag is used, the standard output is not connected to a terminal but instead to a pipe or a file-like object.
 This causes `isatty()` to return false, and Python switches from line buffering to block buffering.